JoinMarket-Org/joinmarket-clientserver/README.md

     source jmvenv/bin/activate
     cd scripts

-(You can add `-p python2` if you want to use Python2.
-You can also add `--develop` as an extra flag to `install.sh` to make the Joinmarket code editable in-place.)
+(You can add `--develop` as an extra flag to `install.sh` to make the Joinmarket code editable in-place.)

 You can optionally install a Qt GUI application, you will be prompted to choose this during installation.

-Do note, Python 2 is incompatible with the Qt GUI.
+Do note, Python 2 is no longer supported as it has reached its end of life.

 You should now be able to run the scripts like `python wallet-tool.py` etc., just as you did in the previous Joinmarket version.